mehdihadeli/go-food-delivery-microservices/readme.md

 ![](./assets/vsa2.png)

-Also here I used [CQRS](https://www.eventecommerce.com/cqrs-pattern) for decompose my features to very small parts that makes our application:
+Also here I used [CQRS](https://www.eventecommerce.com/cqrs-pattern) to decompose my features into very small parts that make our application:

-- maximize performance, scalability and simplicity.
+- maximize performance, scalability, and simplicity.
-- adding new feature to this mechanism is very easy without any breaking change in other part of our codes.
+- adding new features to this mechanism is very easy without any breaking changes in another part of our codes.
 New features only add code, we're not changing shared code and worrying about side effects.
-- easy to maintain and any changes only affect on one command or query (or a slice) and avoid any breaking changes on other parts
+- easy to maintain and any changes only affect one command or query (or a slice) and avoid any breaking changes on other parts
-- it gives us better separation of concerns and cross cutting concern (with help of MediatR behavior pipelines) in our code instead of a big service class for doing a lot of things.
+- it gives us a better separation of concerns and cross-cutting concerns (with the help of MediatR behavior pipelines) in our code instead of a big service class for doing a lot of things.

-With using [CQRS](https://event-driven.io/en/cqrs_facts_and_myths_explained/), our code will be more aligned with [SOLID principles](https://en.wikipedia.org/wiki/SOLID), especially with:
+By using [CQRS](https://event-driven.io/en/cqrs_facts_and_myths_explained/), our code will be more aligned with [SOLID principles](https://en.wikipedia.org/wiki/SOLID), especially with:

 - [Single Responsibility](https://en.wikipedia.org/wiki/Single-responsibility_principle) rule - because logic responsible for a given operation is enclosed in its own type.
-- [Open-Closed](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) rule - because to add new operation you don’t need to edit any of the existing types, instead you need to add a new file with a new type representing that operation.
+- [Open-Closed](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) rule - because to add a new operation you don’t need to edit any of the existing types, instead you need to add a new file with a new type representing that operation.

-Here instead of some [Technical Splitting](http://www.kamilgrzybek.com/design/feature-folders/) for example a folder or layer for our `services`, `controllers` and `data models` which increase dependencies between our technical splitting and also jump between layers or folders, We cut each business functionality into some vertical slices, and inner each of these slices we have [Technical Folders Structure](http://www.kamilgrzybek.com/design/feature-folders/) specific to that feature (command, handlers, infrastructure, repository, controllers, data models, ...).
+Here instead of some [Technical Splitting](http://www.kamilgrzybek.com/design/feature-folders/) for example a folder or layer for our `services`, `controllers`, and `data models` which increase dependencies between our technical splitting and also jump between layers or folders, We cut each business functionality into some vertical slices, and inner each of these slices we have [Technical Folders Structure](http://www.kamilgrzybek.com/design/feature-folders/) specific to that feature (command, handlers, infrastructure, repository, controllers, data models, ...).

 Usually, when we work on a given functionality we need some technical things for example:

 - API endpoint (Controller)
 - Request Input (Dto)
 - Request Output (Dto)
-- Some class to handle Request, For example Command and Command Handler or Query and Query Handler
+- Some class to handle Request, For example, Command and Command Handler or Query and Query Handler
 - Data Model

 Now we could have all of these things beside each other and it decrease jumping and dependencies between some layers or folders.